usbt0p/apau_II/k_means/README.md

     El pseudocódigo utilizado para el algoritmo es el siguiente:

     ```python
-    init centroids
+    initialize centroids
     while iter != n_iter:
-        assign each point to the cluster of the closest centroid
+        assign each point to the cWritten without AI assisted generation.luster of the closest centroid
         if all centroids have points:
             update centroids to be the mean of their elements
             n_iter += 1